check-spelling-sandbox/MAPIE/doc/theoretical_description_regression.rst

 :class:`mapie.time_series_regression.TimeSeriesRegressor`.

 Its implementation looks like the jackknife+-after-bootstrap method.
-The leave-one-out (LOO) estimators are approximated thanks to a few boostraps.
+The leave-one-out (LOO) estimators are approximated thanks to a few bootstraps.
 However, the confidence intervals are like those of the jackknife method.

 .. math::